We Take Necks Seriously.

 Have a neck that feels perfect to your hands?
 Send us the specs & measurements or the model/series of the guitar and we can clone these specs as closely as possible to ensure it feels like home.

-Texas Classics feature pre-made necks reshaped and refinished by us, manufactured by Brands like Allparts, Mighty Mite, Hoodoo, and other small shops in Japan, China, or Indonesia.
-These necks still get the exact same treatment given to a custom made neck (pro fretwork, custom finish, headstock shapes, rolled fingerboard edges, etc.) but with set specs at a lower price point.
-Typically available in either Dots+No Binding, Dots+Binding, or Blocks+Binding, but with only 9.5" or 12" radius options, medium or medium jumbo frets, and maple or roasted maple.
+Texas Classics feature pre-made necks reshaped and refinished by us, manufactured by overseas suppliers in bulk.
+These necks still get the exact same treatment given to a custom made neck (pro fretwork, custom finish, headstock shapes, rolled fingerboard edges, etc.) but with a lower price point and a smaller, curated list of spec options.
 These are a great way to get a custom-quality instrument if you aren't fussy about neck specs.

 Neck Specs Glossary